Skip Navigation

 Insurance Information & Verification

-SINCE INSURANCE INFORMATION CHANGES CONSTANTLY, YOU NEED TO VERIFY THE INFORMATION BELOW!!
+SINCE INSURANCE INFORMATION CHANGES CONSTANTLY, WE WILL STILL NEED TO VERIFY THE INFORMATION BELOW!!

-There are other companies that cover acupuncture and manual therapies (myofascial release) other than the ones listed below, and you (or we) will need to check by calling them.
+There are other companies that cover acupuncture and manual therapies (myofascial release) other than the ones listed below, and we will need to check by calling them.
 You are responsible for all co-payments and un-met deductibles at the time of service.
-Ultimately if we are billing for you and an insurance company refuses payment, you will be responsible for charges.
+Ultimately if we are billing for you and an insurance company refuses payment, you will be responsible for charges, even when we have verified coverage in advance.
 If they refuse payment, we will work with you on a financial arrangement.

-We recommend that you submit a bill anyway, even if you have been told it is not covered.
-Sometimes they pay anyway, so it is worth a try.
-Even if they deny payment at first, sometimes if you "appeal to the third level", they will pay.
-Sometimes they will cover services if you can prove you are saving them money, i.e. reducing medications or avoiding surgery.* We have a letter available on request that we can send to the insurance company on your behalf, encouraging them to cover acupuncture services.
+Sometimes insurance companies that don't normally cover services, will pay if you can prove you are saving them money, i.e. reducing medications or avoiding surgery.* We have a letter available on request that we can send to the insurance company on your behalf, encouraging them to cover acupuncture services.

 *(i.e. the State of Alaska will consider acupuncture on a case-by-case basis, if you can prove you are saving the State money.
 This does not include GGU and other bargaining units who are now covered under plans provided by your unions/health trusts i.e. ASEA.)